How Long After Adding Alkalinity Can You Swim? Safe Wait Times

 Testing and Monitoring

 After the waiting period, use your test kit to verify alkalinity levels have reached your target range.
-If alkalinity is still low, you may need additional increaser, but wait at least 4 hours between applications to allow for complete circulation and accurate testing.
+If alkalinity is still low, you may need additional increaser - but add only half to three-quarters of the calculated dose first, wait a few hours for full circulation, then retest, since overshooting alkalinity is harder to undo than topping it up.

 Remember that adjusting alkalinity often affects pH levels.
 After alkalinity adjustments, check your pH and adjust if necessary using muriatic acid (to lower) or soda ash/sodium carbonate (to raise).
 Always adjust alkalinity first, then pH, as alkalinity changes can cause pH to drift.